shuding/legid/README.md

 attacks__.

-For example, if a malicious user overrides the client `generateId` implementation via browser developer tools to return an ID of their choice, such as `admin`, the server would accept it without any verification.
+For example, if a malicious user overrides the client `generateId` implementation via browser developer tools to return an ID of their choice, such as `"admin"`, the server would accept it without any verification.
 And suddenly, the user successfully created a tweet with the special URL `/tweet/admin`, which is not what we want to happen.